Spin-degenerate bulk bands and topological surface states associated with Dirac nodal lines in RuO2: SPIN-RESOLVED ARPES DATA

 To reconfirm the absence of altermagnetic band splitting in bulk bands, we have carried out spin-resolved ARPES measurements at CASSIOP\'{E}E beamline in synchrotron SOLEIL.
-Figures S4(a) and S4(c) show the spin-resolved EDCs at $T$ = 40 K measured at a $k$ point midway between the $\Gamma$ and M points for the (100) surface, where the AFM calculation predicts a sizable (more than 0.4 eV) spin splitting.
+Figures 8(a) and 8(c) show the spin-resolved EDCs at $T$ = 40 K measured at a $k$ point midway between the $\Gamma$ and M points for the (100) surface, where the AFM calculation predicts a sizable (more than 0.4 eV) spin splitting.
 One can immediately recognize no difference between the spin-up and spin-down EDCs along the $y$-axis (we set the $x$ and $y$ axes parallel to the sample surface at the normal emission with the $y$-axis being along [001]).
-The observed spin polarization is essentially zero within experimental uncertainty as shown in Figs. S4(b) and 4(d).
+The observed spin polarization is essentially zero within experimental uncertainty as shown in Figs. 8(b) and 8(d).
+Here, we estimate the experimental uncertainty, namely the statistical error of the spin polarization.
+It is written as ${\Delta}P ( = \sqrt{1/(S^{2}N)})$ where $S$ is the Sherman function of spin detector and $N$ is the number of detection counts \cite{jozwiak2010}.
+In our measurements, $S$ was in the range of 0.2--0.3, and the number of counts for each energy point was 60,000--120,000.
+These values yield an estimated theoretical ${\Delta}P$ of 0.01--0.02, consistent with the experimental standard deviations for the spin polarization shown in Figs. 8(b) and 8(d) [${\Delta}P$ = 0.006--0.016].
 We also found that the polarization along the $x$-axis is also zero (not shown).
 This supports the absence of altermagnetic band splitting at the (100) surface.
-We have carried out spin-resolved ARPES measurements also for the (110) surface at the $k$ point where the altermagnetic splitting is theoretically predicted in the AFM calculation, but found no clear spin polarization [Figs. S4(e)--S4(h)].
+We have carried out spin-resolved ARPES measurements also for the (110) surface at the $k$ point where the altermagnetic splitting is theoretically predicted in the AFM calculation, but found no clear spin polarization [Figs. 8(e)--8(h)].